Eligibility criteria for students and fellows

-To be eligible for support for the majority of NSERC’s Scholarships and Fellowships programs (except for Industrial Postgraduate Scholarships, Visiting Fellowships in Canadian Government Laboratories, Vanier Canada Graduate Scholarships and Banting Postdoctoral Fellowships), you must be a Canadian citizen or a permanent resident of Canada, as of the deadline date for application.
-NSERC may ask for proof of citizenship or residency status before and while it provides funding.
+To be eligible for support from the majority of NSERC’s scholarships and fellowships programs (except for Vanier Canada Graduate Scholarships and Banting Postdoctoral Fellowships), you must be a Canadian citizen, a permanent resident of Canada or a protected person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada), as of the application deadline date.
+NSERC may ask for proof of citizenship, residency or protected person status before and while providing funding.

-You must not be currently declared ineligible to apply for and hold funding from NSERC, SSHRC, CIHR or any other Canadian research funding organization for reasons of breach of standards of ethics or integrity (including financial or scientific misconduct).
+You must not be currently declared ineligible to apply for and hold funding from NSERC, the Canadian Institutes of Health Research (CIHR), the Social Sciences and Humanities Research Council (SSHRC), or any other Canadian research funding organization for reasons of breach of standards of ethics or integrity (including financial or scientific misconduct).

 You must have accounts in good standing with NSERC, including having paid and/or returned any money owed to NSERC.
 The determination of whether or not an account is in good standing shall be at the sole and absolute discretion of NSERC.

-Note: To determine if you are eligible for a particular award, consult the information about eligibility criteria of each program description found in the NSERC Program Guide for Students and Fellows.
-For eligibility criteria specific to the Vanier Canada Graduate Scholarships Program or the Banting Postdoctoral Fellowships Program , consult each program’s respective websites.
+Note: To determine if you are eligible for a particular award, consult the information about eligibility criteria of each program description found in the program guide for students and fellows.
+For eligibility criteria specific to the Vanier Canada Graduate Scholarships or the Banting Postdoctoral Fellowships, consult their respective websites.

-To hold an award, you must accept the terms and conditions of the award, as set out in this document, the appropriate program description found in the NSERC Program Guide for Students and Fellows, the Notice of Award, and the Policies and Requirements section of the appropriate Award Holder’s Guide.
+To hold an award, you must accept the terms and conditions of the award, as set out in this document, in the appropriate program description, in the General requirements or General regulations sections of the appropriate award holder’s guides.